giovannicoppola/AlfreDo/README.md

 		- Database is automatically refreshed when a task is created, completed, or rescheduled.
 		- Refresh can be forced using a keyword (default: `todoist::refresh`) or hotkey.
 	- show Karma daily and weekly goals?
 Default: `yes`
+	- open task in Todoist app, or website

 <h1 id="usage">Basic Usage 📖</h1>